usnistgov/ndn-dpdk/docs/interop/YaNFD.md

 The YaNFD forwarder implements a subnet of NFD management protocol, and therefore can be used with NFD's management programs.
 Thus, you also need to build the NFD container, as described on [NFD page](NFD.md).

+NDN-DPDK should be installed as a systemd service, not a Docker container.

 ## UDP Unicast over a Link

 ```text